Get Real Help From Real People

 - Free Legal Answers https://www.freelegalanswers.org/

-When some think of domestic violence, they may think only of the physical violence that we see depicted in movies or on TV.
-There are several categories that domestic violence encompasses, however.
+When some think of domestic violence and other forms of abuse, they may think only of the physical violence that we see depicted in movies or on TV.
+There are several categories that abuse encompasses, however.

 Emotional abuse occurs when an abuser uses verbal or non-verbal tactics over a period of time that often result in negative psychological effects such as depression, anxiety, or PTSD.
 Verbal abuse can be yelling or screaming at victims, and non-verbal abuse can be things like neglecting the victim, isolating them from others, or terrorizing them.